 Although it's based in neutral Switzerland, Novartis has been aggressive in attacking illnesses on multiple fronts, including pharmaceuticals, vaccines, and consumer health.
 Its largest division, Pharmaceuticals, develops and manufactures prescription drugs for blood pressure, cancer, and other ailments.
-Susidiary Sandoz produces generic drugs and active pharmaceutical ingredients.
+Subsidiary Sandoz produces generic drugs and active pharmaceutical ingredients.
 Its Alcon division makes ophthalmic drugs, surgery systems, and contact lenses.
 Novartis has divested its vaccines and consumer health (Excedrin, Theraflu, and other products) divisions.
 Signaling the growing importance of its cancer operations, Novartis plans to separate its oncology and pharmaceuticals units.

 The Pharmaceuticals division researches, develops, manufactures, distributes, and sells patented prescription medications in such categories as oncology, cardio-metabolic, immunology and dermatology, retina, respiratory, and neuroscience.
 In 2014 the division created a unit focusing on developing and commercializing cell and gene therapies.
 That year, the division accounted for more than 60% of total net sales.

 Novartis' blockbusters include high blood pressure treatment Diovan, leukemia drug Gleevec/Glivec, age-related macular degeneration drug Lucentis, and Zometa, an intravenous treatment for bone tumors caused by prostate, lung, and breast cancers.
 Other strong products include hormone balancing drug Sandostatin, Exelon for Alzheimer's disease, and Femara, which is used to treat postmenopausal women with early and advanced breast cancer.

 The Novartis Institute for Biomedical Research has more than 6,000 scientists and physicians and focuses on discovering new drugs.